top of page

 The Luohan Gong System

 Luohan Gong, meaning “The art of the breath of the enlightened ones”, is a system for developing the 3 treasures (Jing, Qi, and Shen), beginning with The Hands of the 18 Luohan form.
 This first form creates the foundation of structure in mind, body, and energy; focusing more on the Jing, or physical level of the body and energy system.
 This form uses movement and breath to generate qi, emphasizing the extremes of Yin and Yang in its postures.
-The Hands of the 18 Luohan form opens up, clears, and develops the meridian channels, restores mobility within the joints, strengthens and detoxifies the organs, muscles, and tissue of the body.
+The Hands of the 18 Luohan form opens up, clears, and matures the meridian channels.
+It restores mobility within the joints, strengthens and detoxifies the muscles, tendons, fascia, and tissues of the body.
+Specifically, the tendon muscle meridians and cutaneous meridians that develop the first energetic layer of protective (Wei) qi surrounding the body.
 The Hands of the 18 Luohan restores the circulation of the blood, qi, and consciousness throughout the body creating a strong foundation of vitality for deeper spiritual work.

 Sui Luohan is the second form that builds on the foundations of the first.
 Sui Luohan focuses more on the middle tan tien, the elixir field at the level of the heart in the development and refinement of one's qi.
+It opens and clears stagnation from a deeper level in the body.
+With a focus on cleansing the blood and internal organs, harmonizing the nutritive energy or "Ying Qi" through the sanjiao or triple heater.
+Through the circulation of energy (Qi) and blood, it supports the elimination of internal pathogenic factors such as energetic wind, cold, damp, heat, and other foreign energies from deep within the body.
 Sui Luohan also emphasizes more of the internal flow of energy and the interplay between the larger, extended fields of Yin & Yang; using the breath to generate qi.
 The movements in Sui Luohan are more rounded and softer, incorporating stationary postures, mudras and toning.

 Hands of the 18